mboverell/moverell/content/music.md

 This is a personal logbook of that journey.
 Each of these recordings took weeks of energy, at least.
 They’re not polished, and I’ll probably cringe looking back.
 But I’m pushing myself to ship, reflect, and keep getting better with each project.

-If any of this connects with you, I’d love to hear from you.
+If any of this connects, I’d love to hear from you.

 ## Ode / Nils Frahm
 - **Why I chose this song:** for the beautiful, unexpected chord voicing, and because I’ve always loved how Nils plays it live.